duonl/synthpop-py/docs/source/developer/checklist_for_developer.md

 - [ ] If no scope is specified, the reviewer assumes a full review is requested.
 If requesting a partial review, the scope is explicitly defined in the pull request description.
 It is clearly stated:
   - [ ] which parts should be reviewed
   - [ ] which parts are not ready for review
-  - [ ] what kind of feedback is expected (e.g. design, approach, API)
+  - [ ] what kind of feedback is expected (e.g. design, approach, adherence to conventions, usability)
 - [ ] Any merge conflicts have been resolved
 - [ ] All tests are re-run after resolving conflicts
 - [ ] Commit history is clean and ready for squash merge